ShubhamRandive08/My-Notes/API Testing.md

 ![](/Image/api_test.png)

+##### Why API testing is required ?
+- API testing is crucial for ensuring the smooth functioning and overall quality of web applications that rely on Application Programming Interface ( APIs )
+- It checks if the API delivers the correct data in the expected format when provided with valid inputs
+- API Testing also involves invalid inputs to ensure the API handles errors gracefully and returns appropriate messages.

 Rest API :
 - Most common API's are Rest API's
 - Rest provide some rules and regulation to create API.
 - Playwright can be used to get access to the REST API of your application.

-##### BaseURL : The base URL ( Uniform recourse locator ) is the starting point for the accessing the API's resources.
+##### BaseURL :
+- The base URL ( Uniform recourse locator ) is the starting point for the accessing the API's resources.
 The base URL typically includes the protocols. ( eg. HTTP or HTTPS ) domain name and optionally a version.

 Ex,